 Finally, many areas of France don’t stay hot enough to necessitate the cost of air conditioning.
 It might get really hot for a week or two and then it’s more bearable.

 So what’s a heat-hater to do?
-Well, there are 2 options.
+Well, there are two options.
 Suck it up or get some air conditioning in France.
 I finally made the right choice and it sure took long enough.
 No clue what I’d been thinking the past 7 years.
 I think the heat was messing with my head!

 Anyway, happy Friday, tout le monde.
 Hope you’re staying cool!
 Over and out from my cool bedroom… What do you think about air conditioning in France?